druce/portfolio_optimization/README.md

 1. Load asset return data from Damodaran website using `pd.read_excel`.
 2. Load GDP data from FRED using `pandas_datareader` module.
-3. Manually fill in some missing data back to 1928.
-4. Compute covariance matrix, long-only efficient frontier, and transition map using historical data (see above).
+3. Compute covariance matrix, long-only efficient frontier, and transition map using historical data (see above).
 Also compute same outputs for 1972-present (post-gold standard) and 1983-present (post-inflation era).
-5. Compute long-short efficient frontier and transition map, adding a random short asset with 5% annualized negative return and 90% correlation to S&P, and adding a 150% gross exposure constraint.
+4. Compute long-short efficient frontier and transition map, adding a random short asset with 5% annualized negative return and 90% correlation to S&P, and addig a 150% gross exposure constraint.
-6. Compute some allocations using hierarchical risk parity model for comparison.
+5. Compute some allocations using hierarchical risk parity model for comparison.
 6. Compute an efficient frontier using a factor model, using a random set of returns for 1000 stocks and 10 random factor exposures and a random factor covariance matrix.